isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Prefer a formal specification of requirements, such as `Expects(p != nullptr);`.
-If that is infeasible, use English text in comments, such as `// the sequence [p:q) is ordered using <`.
+If that is infeasible, use English text in comments, such as `// the sequence [p, q) is ordered using <`.

 ##### Note